marcinma/k8s-3days/day1/07_replica_set/task.md

 - one with label `component: rest`

 3. Create each replica set
-4. scale rs that mathes rest to 3 replicas
+4. scale rs that matches rest to 3 replicas
 5. Remove rs withouth matching exppression  with `--cascade=orphan`
 6. pod is still there
 7. Remove rs that _matches_ `rest` but not `db` with `--cascade=orphan`
 8. Check pods - either we have both `db` or `db` & `rest` - it is random!
 9. Scale RS that matches both to 0 - all pods except from point 4 are deleted
 10. At the end delete all pods
+11. Delete also old services apart of kubernetes-service